pratheeksha2023/AI-Enabled-AQI-HealthPredictor/README.md

 <p align="center">
 A clean, data-driven project that predicts health impact levels based on Air Quality Index (AQI).
-Built originally as an academic backend assignment and later enhanced with a self-interest.
+Built originally as an academic backend assignment and later enhanced independently with additional modelling and a frontend interface.

 </p>

 ---